eibenp/homebridge-gree-airconditioner/README.md

 * name - custom name of the device (optional)
 * model - model name, information only (optional)
 * speedSteps - fan speed steps of the unit (valid values are: 3 and 5)
+* encryptionVersion - Auto (0) is fine for most AC units.
+If auto does not work then you can force v1 (1) or v2 (2) encryption version to use in network communication
 * statusUpdateInterval - device status will be refreshed based on this interval (in seconds)
-* sensorOffset - device temperature sensor offset value for current temperature calibration (default is 40 °C, must be specified in Degrees Celsius)
+* sensorOffset - device temperature sensor offset value for current temperature calibration (default is 40 °C, must be specified in °C)
-* minimumTargetTemperature - minimum target temperature accepted by the device (default is 16 °C, must be specified in Degrees Celsius, valid values: 16-30)
+* minimumTargetTemperature - minimum target temperature accepted by the device (default is 16 °C, must be specified in °C, valid values: 16-30)
-* maximumTargetTemperature - maximum target temperature accepted by the device (default is 30 °C, must be specified in Degrees Celsius, valid values: 16-30)
+* maximumTargetTemperature - maximum target temperature accepted by the device (default is 30 °C, must be specified in °C, valid values: 16-30)
 * xFanEnabled - automatically turn on xFan functionality in supported device modes (xFan actual setting is not modified by the Home App if disabled)
 * temperatureSensor - control additional temperature sensor accessory in Home App (disabled = do not add to Home App / child = add as a child accessory / separate = add as a separate (independent) accessory)
 * overrideDefaultVerticalSwing - by default this plugin does not change the vertical swing position of the AC unit but some devices do not keep the original vertical position set by the remote control if controlled from Homebridge and return back to device default position; this setting allows to override the default position -> if AC unit is set to default vertical swing position Homebridge modifies it to a predefined position (set by defaultVerticalSwing) (Never (0) = turn off override, let device use default / After power on (1) = override default position on each power on / After power on and swing disable (2) = override default position on each power on and each time when swing is switched to disabled)